kiboschool/course-pm-and-design/src/app-designs.md

 #### (2) Submit your assignment in Gradescope

-Submit the link to your design on Gradescope
+Submit the link to your design on Gradescope.
+Note that **this is a Gradescope group assignment** and so one person should submit and choose your team members

+#### (3) Submit a collaboration evaluation
+Submit <a href="https://forms.gle/QcYXFq5SysjjaH3RA" target="_blank"> this form </a>to summarize your contribution and that of your team members.
+The form will ask you to answer the following questions about your collaboration:
+ -  Summarize your individual contribution to this group assignment/project.
+ -  How balanced were the efforts of the group members?
+Did everyone do his or her fair share of work?
+-  If you had done this by yourself, would the outcome have been better or worse?
+-  Given the choice, would you work with the same group again?
+ -  (Optional) Is there anything else you want to share with instructors about the way your team worked together?

-#### (3) Download and submit PDF copies of your designs in Woolf
+#### (4) Download and submit PDF copies of your designs in Woolf

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe width="560" height="315" src="https://www.youtube.com/embed/DTk28NTGdkU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>